Chinese Academy of Sciences creates. Tesla's strong magnetic field breaks record

 Not just numbers, but the breakthrough of materials and engineering limits.

-In the world of superconducting magnets, "tesla" is the fundamental unit for measuring magnetic field strength, while "steady-state" refers to the ability to operate continuously and stably.
-Previously, the global record for the highest steady-state magnetic field was held by the National High Magnetic Field Laboratory in the United States at (45.22) tesla.
-The (45.22) tesla achieved by China this time is not only a numerical breakthrough but also marks the first time humanity has pushed the stable operating magnetic field of an all-superconducting magnet into the (45) tesla range.
+In the world of superconducting magnets, tesla is the fundamental unit for measuring magnetic field strength, and steady-state refers to the ability to operate continuously and stably.
+Previously, the global record for the highest steady-state magnetic field was held by the National High Magnetic Field Laboratory in the United States at 32 tesla.
+China's achievement of 35.1 tesla not only surpasses this numerical value but also marks the first time humanity has pushed the stable operating magnetic field of a fully superconducting magnet into the 35 tesla range.

-Behind this breakthrough lies the composite design scheme of "high-temperature superconducting insertion + low-temperature superconducting magnets."
-Simply put, it is like putting "double-layer armor" on the magnet: the outer layer of low-temperature superconducting magnets provides the foundational magnetic field, while the inner layer of high-temperature superconducting magnets acts like a "super amplifier," superimposing an ultra-strong magnetic field within an extremely small space.
-However, the fabrication difficulty of this "armor" is beyond imagination—when the magnetic field strength exceeds tesla, enormous electromagnetic stress is generated inside the superconducting material, enough to shatter precision components instantly.
-Through multi-physics collaborative optimization technology, the research team controlled the stress distribution accuracy within . megapascals, equivalent to evenly distributing the weight of a thousand kilograms on a single strand of hair.
-Test data show that the magnet operated stably at . tesla for minutes, with magnetic field fluctuations less than . tesla.
-This level of stability has amazed international peers, who remarked, "The Chinese team has truly mastered the 'temperament' of superconducting magnets."
+Behind this breakthrough lies a composite design scheme of high-temperature superconducting inserts combined with low-temperature superconducting magnets.
+Simply put, it's like equipping the magnet with dual-layer armor: the outer layer of low-temperature superconducting magnets provides the foundational magnetic field, while the inner layer of high-temperature superconducting magnets acts like a super amplifier, superimposing an ultra-strong magnetic field within an extremely small space.
+However, the fabrication difficulty of this armor is beyond imagination—when the magnetic field strength exceeds 30 tesla, enormous electromagnetic stress is generated inside the superconducting material, enough to shatter precision components instantly.
+Through multi-physics field collaborative optimization technology, the research team controlled the stress distribution accuracy within 0.1 megapascal, equivalent to evenly distributing the weight of a thousand kilograms on a single strand of hair.
+Test data shows that the magnet operated stably at 35.1 tesla for 30 minutes, with magnetic field fluctuations less than 0.001 tesla.
+This level of stability has amazed international peers: the Chinese team has truly "figured out the temperament" of superconducting magnets.

-More crucially, all core aspects—from superconducting tapes to cryogenic refrigeration systems, and from magnet structural design to precision machining processes—have achieved domestic production.
-For instance, the team independently developed the second-generation high-temperature superconducting tape, which has reached an internationally leading level in critical current density.
-A single tape can carry a current equivalent to that of ordinary copper wires, while its cost is only % of that of imported products.
-This full-chain autonomy in "materials-design-manufacturing" has completely broken the foreign technological monopoly in the ultra-high-field magnet sector, clearing the "bottleneck" obstacles for subsequent industrial applications.
+More importantly, all core aspects, from superconducting tapes to cryogenic refrigeration systems, and from magnet structure design to precision machining processes, have achieved localization.
+For example, the second-generation high-temperature superconducting tape independently developed by the team has reached a world-leading level in critical current density.
+A single tape can carry a current equivalent to that of 1,000 ordinary copper wires, while its cost is only 60% of that of imported products.
+This full-chain autonomy and control over materials, design, and manufacturing has completely broken the foreign technological monopoly in the field of ultra-high-field magnets, clearing the way for subsequent industrial applications by removing critical bottlenecks.

 How does superconducting technology reshape the industrial landscape?

-Many people might ask: how far is Tesla's magnet from our daily lives?
-In fact, it is like a "super technology engine," driving industrial upgrades across multiple fields.
+Many people might ask: How far is the 35.1 Tesla magnet from our daily lives?
+In fact, it acts like a super technological engine, driving industrial upgrades across multiple fields.

 In the field of healthcare, ultra-high-field magnets are the core of next-generation magnetic resonance imaging (MRI) devices.
 Currently, the commonly used 1.5T or 3.0T systems in hospitals have limited diagnostic accuracy for early-stage tumors and neurodegenerative diseases.
 In contrast, ultra-high-field MRI supported by 7.0T magnets enables imaging of protein molecules within individual cells, making early screening for diseases such as Alzheimer's possible.
 More importantly, with the maturation of domestic superconducting magnet technology, the cost of related medical equipment is expected to decrease by over 50%, driving the popularization and accessibility of high-end medical devices.